sinedied/gettext-extract/README.md

 ## Configuration

-Configuration for message extraction can be provided using a `.gettext.json` file, a custon JSON file using the `--config` CLI option or by adding a `gettext` object in your `package.json`.
+Configuration for message extraction can be provided using a `.gettext.json` file, a custom JSON file using the `--config` CLI option or by adding a `gettext` object in your `package.json`.

 Here is an example configuration (remove comments for valid JSON):